leblancd/kube-v6/README.md

    Kube Node 1     fd00::102
 ```

-## Configure /etc/hosts on each node with the new addresses (for convenience)
+## Configure /etc/hosts on each node with the new addresses
+NOTE: When configuring nodes with dual-stack addresses on an otherwise IPv6-only Kubernetes cluster, care should be taken to configure the /etc/hosts file on each master/worker node to include only IPv6 addresses for each node.
+An example /etc/hosts file is shown below.
+Failure to configure the /etc/hosts file in this way will result in Kubernetes system pods (API server, controller manager, etc.) getting assigned IPv4 addresses, so that their services are not reachable from the other pods in the cluster with IPv6 addresses.

-Here's an example /etc/hosts file:
+Example /etc/hosts file:
 ```
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4
 ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6